yes-pripri/Pets-/README.md

-# 🐾 Pets - Responsive Landing Page
+# 🐾 Pet Shop Dev - Responsive Landing Page

 A clean and responsive landing page built with **Next.js**, designed with a focus on performance, accessibility, and a user-friendly layout.